-Humility places God and neighbor ahead of our selfish interests; rather than, “Me first,” humility allows us to say, “No, you first, my friend,” urging us to meet the needs and demands of others.
+Humility places God and neighbor ahead of our selfish interest; rather than, “Me first,” humility allows us to say, “No, you first, my friend,” urging us to meet the needs and demands of others.

 Humility is a major biblical theme because allows peace and harmony, dissipates anger and heals old wounds, regards human dignity and distinguishes wise from arrogant leaders.
 Humility does not deny one’s worth, rather affirms inherent human worth.
-Wealth, power or status gained at the expense of others creates anxiety – never peace and love.

-“It is better to be of a humble spirit with the lowly, than to divide the spoil with the proud.”
-(Proverbs 16:19)
+“It is better to be of a humble spirit with the lowly, than to divide the spoil with the proud” (Proverbs 16:19).

 “But the greatest among you shall be your servant.
-And whoever exalts himself shall be humbled and whoever humbles himself shall be exalted.”
-(Matthew 23:11-12)
+And whoever exalts himself shall be humbled and whoever humbles himself shall be exalted” (Matthew 23:11-12).

 “Truly I say to you, unless you are converted and become like children, you shall not enter the kingdom of heaven.
-Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven.”
-(Matthew 18:2-4)
+Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven” (Matthew 18:2-4).

 The Golden Rule contains much wisdom.
 I we wish to be loved, we must love.
 If we wish to be respected, we must respect, even those we despise.
 If we wish to be fulfilled, we must share generously.

 Words may influence human relationships, including war or peace, for words have tremendous power over good or evil.
 Gossip is an act of hostility to harm someone’s reputation, and we must prevent and avoid character assassination.
 We should look for virtues in others and try to correct our vices, for judgment belongs to God.